sbernasek/flyqma/docs/source/usage.rst

 Example Usage
 =============

-**FlyEye Clones** provides a wide range of functionality for measuring and analyzing gene expression in eye clones.
+**Fly-QMA** provides a wide range of functionality for measuring and analyzing gene expression in eye clones.
 A brief introduction to some basic operations is provided below.
 For detailed usage instructions please see the :ref:`documentation <documentation>`.

 Loading image data